 Why Playing Outside Beats Playing With Toys

 Toys.
 Love them or hate them, there is a better way for children to entertain themselves.
-It may sound strange, but playing outside is better than any toy money can buy.
+Playing outside is better than any toy money can buy.

 1. Playing outside involves all senses and activates the brain.

-When playing outside, children have opportunities to feel the heat, cold, and wind, to hear birds, other animals and the delightfully loud laughter of playmates, to touch and hold items with a variety of colors, textures, and weights, and to see a multitude of colors, variations of light, shapes, and landscapes.
-Outdoor play also builds skills like balance, agility, and spatial awareness as children run, jump, and climb over a variety of terrains.
+When playing outside, children have opportunities to feel the heat, cold, and wind, to hear birds, other animals, and the delightfully loud laughter of playmates, to touch and hold items with a variety of colors, textures, and weights, and to see a multitude of colors, variations of light, shapes, and landscapes.
+Outdoor play also builds skills like balance, agility, and spatial awareness as children run, jump, and climb over various terrains.

 2. The outdoor environment is always changing.